Skip to content

 Financial Sector Considerations

 • NYDFS Part 500 Compliance: Section 500.12 specifically requires MFA for accessing internal networks from external networks.
 For NYDFS-regulated entities, Copilot access from any non-corporate location must enforce MFA.
-The March 2026 CA enforcement change closes a gap where "All resources + exclusion" policies could allow Copilot access without MFA — NYDFS-regulated institutions should remediate this before the enforcement date.
+The May 2026 CA enforcement change closed a gap where "All resources + exclusion" policies could allow Copilot access without MFA — NYDFS-regulated institutions should verify this remediation was completed and confirmed effective.
 The Regulated governance level addresses this by restricting Copilot to corporate locations only.

 • FFIEC Authentication Expectations: The FFIEC expects layered security controls proportionate to risk.
 Copilot's ability to synthesize data across the entire tenant makes it a higher-risk application warranting stronger authentication than basic M365 access.